YingruWuGit/HiCKey/README.md

 # Arguments setting

-- "BrownianP.txt" is the simulated distribution of our test statistic, which is needed in each run.
+- "BrownianP.txt" is the simulated distribution of our test statistic, which is needed in each analysis.

 User needs to specify 6 arguments in the file "arguments_HiCKey.txt" (for Windows) or "arguments_hickey" (for Linux).

 - 1st line is the path and name of HiC data
-- 2nd line is the path and name of "BrownianP": ~/BrownianP.txt
+- 2nd line is the path and name of "BrownianP.txt"
-- 3rd line is HiC data form and resolution.
+- 3rd line is HiC data form or resolution.
 If it is in matrix form then input 'm', if it is in list form then input the resolution
 - 4th line is the lower bound of TAD size
 - 5th line is alpha0 to test if a boundary (change-point) is significant
 - 6th line is alpha1 for identifying nested TADs.
 If it is 0, then HiCKey will not output hierarchical orders.